 Covering the soil around your spring bulbs will provide insulation against frigid temperatures and drying winter winds.
 Try mulch, straw, bark chips, leaves or pine needles.

 Or, if the plant is budding too early, try draping a cloth over it (securing it above the plant with stakes.)
 Remove the drape during the day so the foliage can absorb sunlight to warm back up.

-And make sure to plant bulbs at three times their height in depth with base down and bud up.
-Planting bulbs too shallow can cause premature growth.
+Finally, make sure to plant your bulbs at three times their height in depth with the base down and the bud up.
+Planting bulbs too shallow can lead to premature growth.

-For a list of popular spring bulbs and an expert’s recommendations on when and how to plant them, click here for my November post Spring Bulbs: Still Time To Plant These 10 Great Varieties.
+For a list of ten popular spring bulbs and when and how to plant them, click here.